xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 ### Conclusion and Next Steps

-Recommended top stations and time window to place the street time to maximize marketing impact
+Recommended top stations and time windows to optimize the placement of street teams
 <ul>
 <li>Time Square, E14th Street, Herald Square Stations were identified as top 3 stations</li>
 <li>Friday to Saturday 7 p.m.-9 p.m. were identified as best time window to maximize results</li>
 </ul>
 Next steps:
 <ul>
-<li>Tourist vs. Resident impact and short term vs. long term impact</li>
+<li>Tourist vs. Resident impact on engagement</li>
-<li>Other factors can consider: education and income level</li>
+<li>Other factors to consider: education, income level, and etc.</li>
 </ul>